 Check the troubleshooting steps below to resolve the issue:

-To fix this, login to your Google search console and navigate to Coverage Tab (as shown on left side), where you will see 4 tabs i.e. Error, Valid with warning, Valid and Excluded as shown below:
+To fix this, use Google Cache Checker tool and check if your URL is cached by Google, after that, login to your Google search console and navigate to Coverage Tab (as shown on left side), where you will see 4 tabs i.e. Error, Valid with warning, Valid and Excluded as shown below:

 Each status (error, warning valid, valid, excluded) has a specific reason for that status.